jvde-github/AIS-catcher-docs/docs/installation/windows.md

 ## Installation

-Pre-built Windows binaries are available below, with and without SDRPlay support.
+Pre-built Windows binaries are available below.
 There are two ways to run your station:

 - **[Managed mode](#managed-mode)** (recommended) — configure and control your station from the browser.
 - **[Manual mode](#manual-mode)** — configure via command-line options.